Hillsborough County Fire Rescue officials brought some local residents to safety after...

 Some former Long Island residents who live in Florida were counting their blessings Thursday after dodging major damage from Hurricane Milton and tornadoes that left at least several people dead and more than 3 million people without power in the Sunshine State.

-Many of those Newsday spoke to previously survived other major storms, including Superstorm Sandy's battering of the New York region in 2012.
+Many of those Newsday spoke to survived other major storms, including Superstorm Sandy's battering of the New York region in 2012.
 But for the transplants, the latest hurricane still struck a nerve, even as they escaped danger.

 Two years ago, Karin Araya and his family moved from Islip to Valrico in Hillsborough County, about 20 miles east of downtown Tampa.
 On Thursday, high winds collapsed the aluminum frame enclosure around his family's outdoor pool and scattered tree limbs on the lawn, bringing back memories of when flooding from Sandy destroyed their home in Woodmere.

 "The preparations for this storm were a flashback from Sandy ...
-Floridians are used to this but even they were making fun of us and how crazy we were going," Araya, 34, said of his family's storm preparations.
+Floridians are used to this, but even they were making fun of us and how crazy we were going," Araya, 34, said of his family's storm preparations.

-Ayara and some other former Long Islanders who escaped the worst of Milton's damage described an aftermath that included sirens wailing from emergency vehicles, flooding and downed trees that made roads impassable.
+Araya and some other former Long Islanders who escaped the worst of Milton's damage described an aftermath that included sirens wailing from emergency vehicles, flooding and downed trees that made roads impassable.
 Many were without electricity.

-Carey Gerardi, 53, who grew up in Copiague and has lived in Palmetto in Manatee County since 2020, counts herself as a veteran of storms that include Sandy and then Hurricane Ian in 2022.
+Carey Gerardi, 53, who grew up in Copiague and has lived in Palmetto in Manatee County since 2020, counts herself as a veteran of storms that include Sandy and Hurricane Ian in 2022.

 "But this is the first time we were really scared," Gerardi said of her family.